 Give Yourself Props

 The holidays mean the end of the year, and that means another year of law practice.
 Take time to celebrate your wins.
 It is really easy to forget come November or December what happened back in February or March.
-Take stock of the good times and remind yourself of what you have accomplished in 2019.
+Take stock of the good times and remind yourself of what you have accomplished this year.

 You Might Also Like …